magento/devdocs/guides/v2.2/frontend-dev-guide/templates/template-sample.md

 ![code1]({{site.baseurl}}/common/images/templ_overview_code121.png)

-They created a new Orange {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} and copied the `content.html` to the theme directory:
+They created a new Orange theme and copied the `content.html` to the theme directory:
 `app/design/frontend/OrangeCo/orange/Magento_Checkout/web/template/minicart/content.html`.

 In their copy of the templates, they changed the order of the blocks as follows: